emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 - Some of the features in the pthreads specification are unsupported since the upstream musl library that Emscripten utilizes does not support them, or they are marked optional and a conformant implementation need not support them.
 Such unsupported features in Emscripten include prioritization of threads, and pthread_rwlock_unlock() is not performed in thread priority order.
 The functions pthread_mutexattr_set/getprotocol(), pthread_mutexattr_set/getprioceiling() and pthread_attr_set/getscope() are no-ops.

 - One particular note to pay attention to when porting is that sometimes in existing codebases the callback function pointers to pthread_create() and pthread_cleanup_push() omit the void* argument, which strictly speaking is undefined behavior in C/C++, but works in several x86 calling conventions.
 Doing this in Emscripten will issue a compiler warning, and can abort at runtime when attempting to call a function pointer with incorrect signature, so in the presence of such errors, it is good to check the signatures of the thread callback functions.

-- Note that the function emscripten_num_logical_cores() will always return the value of navigator.hardwareConcurrency, i.e. the number of logical cores on the system, even when shared memory is not supported.
-This means that it is possible for emscripten_num_logical_cores() to return a value greater than 1, while at the same time emscripten_has_threading_support() can return false.
-The return value of emscripten_has_threading_support() denotes whether the browser has shared memory support available.

 Also note that when compiling code that uses pthreads, an additional JavaScript file `pthread-main.js` is generated alongside the output .js file.
 That file must be deployed with the rest of the generated code files.
 By default, `pthread-main.js` will be loaded relative to the main HTML page URL.
 If it is desirable to load the file from a different location e.g. in a CDN environment, then one can define the `Module.locateFile(filename)` function in the main HTML `Module` object to return the URL of the target location of the `pthread-main.js` entry point.
 If this function is not defined in `Module`, then the default location relative to the main HTML file is used.